 What is Interventional Radiology?

-Interventional Radiology has been called the "surgery of the 21st century".
-Interventional Radiologists are specially trained board certified radiologists that used imaging to guide catheters and small instruments into the body.
+Interventional radiologists are specially-trained, board-certified radiologists that use imaging to guide catheters and small instruments into the body.
 They are trained to treat many areas in the body for many different medical conditions in a minimally invasive manner.

 Minimally Invasive Cancer Therapy

-At Doylestown Hospital, several of our highly skilled, experienced Interventional Radiologists specialize in image-guided, minimally invasive cancer therapy.
-Doylestown Hospital offers several of these treatments, including Chemoembolization and Radiofrequency Ablation.
+At Doylestown Hospital, several of our highly-skilled, experienced interventional radiologists specialize in image-guided, minimally invasive cancer therapy.
+Doylestown Health offers several of these treatments, including Chemoembolization and Radiofrequency Ablation.

 Chemoembolization targets primary or metastatic cancer to the liver.
 The interventional radiologist uses a catheter inserted in the femoral artery in the groin to gain access to the arteries that feed into the tumor.
 Under x-ray guidance, the catheter delivers a dose of drug-eluting beads that deliver chemotherapy directly to the tumor and block the blood supply the tumor.
 This procedure can be repeated over time.
 This treatment may be appropriate for patients who are not candidates for surgery, but who wish to slow down the progression of the cancer and improve their quality of life.
 Other possible candidates for chemoembolization are patients who cannot tolerate the side effects of chemotherapy.